Mojang/minecraft-editor/README.md

 ## Housekeeping
 - Editor will be exclusively available in Bedrock Preview on Windows until the feature set and quality meets our standards.
-- Editor is not a new gamemode, it is a tool to assist creators in their worldbuilding workflows.
+- Editor is not a new gamemode.
+It is a tool to assist creators in their worldbuilding workflows.

 ---